Batteries produce electricity

 Transformers help to move electricity efficiently over long distances

 To solve the problem of sending electricity over long distances, William Stanley developed a device called a transformer.
 A transformer changes the voltage of electricity in a conductor or power line.
-High-voltage transmission lines, like those that hang between tall metal towers, carry electricity over long distances to where it is needed.
+High-voltage transmission lines, such as those that hang between tall metal towers, carry electricity over long distances to where it is needed.
 Higher voltage electricity is more efficient and less expensive for long distance electricity transmission.
 Lower voltage electricity is safer for use in homes and businesses.
 Transformers increase (step up) or reduce (step down) voltages as electricity moves from power plants to homes and businesses.